-• Members of the Board of Directors and their different condition:
+• Tables with the members of the Board of Directors and their different condition:

 Executive Directors:

 ID or Tax no. Name Committee that proposed him Position 28526035 Felipe Benjumea Llorente Board of Dir. () Chairman 28345379 Javier Benjumea Llorente Board of Dir. () Chairman